islam-education/islam-education/docs/basic-knowledge/misconceptions.md

 This section aims to clarify common misconceptions in a factual and calm manner.

-**Islam and Violence**
+**Islam and Violence**<br>
-Islam does not promote violence.
+Islam does not promote violence.<br>
-The taking of innocent life is strictly forbidden.
+The taking of innocent life is strictly forbidden.<br>
-Quran verses are often taken out of context.
+Quran verses are often taken out of context.<br>

-**Islam and Women**
+**Islam and Women**<br>
-Islam recognizes women as moral and spiritual equals to men.
+Islam recognizes women as moral and spiritual equals to men.<br>
-Cultural practices should not be confused with religious teachings.
+Cultural practices should not be confused with religious teachings.<br>
-Furthermore, men and women have their own individual talents and responsibilities.
+Furthermore, men and women have their own individual talents and responsibilities.<br>

-**Jihad**
+**Jihad**<br>
-The word "*jihad*" means "struggle".
+The word "*jihad*" means "struggle".<br>
-It can be the spiritual struggle within oneself against sin or the protection of the Islamic community in various manners.
+It can be the spiritual struggle within oneself against sin or the protection of the Islamic community in various manners.<br>
-Its primary meaning refers to personal moral effort, not warfare.
+Its primary meaning refers to personal moral effort, not warfare. <br>

 <br>
 ISLAM-EDUCATION.COM